austinboroshok/frontoparietal-plasticity/README.md

 # frontoparietal-plasticity
 Individual differences in frontoparietal plasticity in humans (Boroshok et al., under review).
 Please see below for relevant data files and code for analysis.
 Please contact the authors (Austin Boroshok, boroshok@sas.upenn.edu; Allyson Mackey,mackeya@upenn.edu) with further questions or data requests.
+To recreate myelin map pipeline, researchers will need to download the 'MRTool' package, developed by Dr. Marco Ganzetti, from https://www.nitrc.org/projects/mrtool/.

 Description of files within this repository: